Read our most frequently asked questions about FCP services in primary care.

 - In England HEE have developed The First Contact Practitioners and Advanced Practitioners in Primary Care: (Musculoskeletal) A Roadmap to Practice.
 This is a document that provides a clear educational pathway from undergraduate to Advanced Practice for clinicians wishing to pursue a career in primary care.
-It is expected that all clinicians applying for roles in primary care will have completed training and have been recognised by the Centre for Advancing Practice prior to job interview by April 2022.
+All clinicians applying for roles in primary care should have completed training and been recognised by the Centre for Advancing Practice prior to job interview by April 2022.

 What do FCPs do during appointments?

 - A typical FCP appointment involves assessment, diagnosis and first-line treatment.
 FCPs can also refer patients for a course of physiotherapy treatment, order investigations or make referrals into secondary care services using the same pathways as GPs.
 Some FCPs are also able to independently prescribe and provide injection therapy.

 - As a person-centred service, most appointments include self-management advice, social prescribing, and discussions about physical activity and fitness for work.